SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 If you would like the alerts to send email or connection notifications, configure these in the file **postgresql_notifications.auto.tfvars**.
 For configuration examples, refer to the next section.

-#### Step 5: Email and Connection Notification Configuration Examples
+5. Email and Connection Notification Configuration Examples.
 To **configure notifications**, modify the file postgresql_notifications.auto.tfvars file and fill in the connection_notifications and email_notifications sections.
 See the examples for PagerDuty and email notifications below.
 See this [document](/docs/manage/connections-and-integrations/webhook-connections/set-up-webhook-connections.md) for creating payloads with other connection types.

 ```bash title="Pagerduty Connection Example"
 connection_notifications = [